Bhutan short tour is known as a visit to historical and cultural sites in Paro and Thimpu

 YOUR JOURNEY DAY BY DAY

 A stunning vista of majestic Himalayas from an adventurous flight to Paro International Airport.
-It is just a small glimpse of this sacred and magical nation “Bhutan”.
+It is just a small glimpse of this sacred and magical nation of “Bhutan”.
 Upon your arrival at the airport, you are welcomed by the Bhutanese guide.
 Relax for a while in a restaurant or cafe and enjoy your lunch or coffee and some snacks.
 After lunch, the guide takes you to visit the oldest and most beautiful “Jowo” temple of “Kyichu Lhakhang” of Bhutan.
 The original statue of Jowo Shakyamuni and a statue of Chenrezig are some other attractions there.

 And later explore the Paro Rinpung Dzong if time permits.
 Located in the suburb of Paro City, Rinpung Dzong is a fortress built in the 17th Century to protect the Paro valley.
 You reach there through a cantilever bridge.
 Paro Dzong is considered one of the premium Bhutanese architecture.
 “Paro Tsechu” one of the biggest festivals is organized here every year.
 A chance to witness it if you arrive at festival time.
 A giant ‘Thangka’ inside here is displayed on the last day of Paro Tsechu.